mattions/neuronvisio/docs/storage.rst

 Saving your variables in storage.h5 and use Neuronvisio to plot them
 ====================================================================

-To be able to save your own variable you need to subclass the BaseRef and then add the to the manager.
+The `BaseRef` can be used to store computational results which are not in NEURON vectors format.
+Every BaseRef object is cointaned in a group, which is specified by the `group_id` attribute.
+The group_id is than used by Neuronvisio to pair the saved vectors with the time vectors which is required to plot.

 To subclass the BaseRef just create a class::